 Based on the comparison of the other models of this list, and the features of the MDR 1000X, we chose this model as the clear winner.
 They have a ton of bonus features and a high quality performance for a wide range of listeners.

 Overall, the Sony MDR-1000X wireless headphones are the right pick for you if the ANC features are absolutely essential and you can give up a little extra comfort for it.
 Also, if you can’t live without hi-res audio playback, these would be worth taking a closer look at.
 Click the button below to see more info, star ratings, and additional specs.

-What do you think?
 Did you find what you were looking for?
-Which one of the models here seem like the best pick for you?
-Would you add any others to the list?
+Which one of the best noise-cancelling headphones will you be using in 2019?

 We hope our recommendations helped you make a more informed choice!
 If you still have any more questions, feel free to ask below and we’ll respond as quickly as possible.

 Thanks for stopping by and browsing our list, we hope to see you here again!